Two Fox News political executives out after Arizona call

 Fox and The Associated Press, which called Arizona for Biden later on election night, remained alone until ABC, CBS and NBC all called it for Biden on Nov.
 12, eight days after the election and after all the networks had declared Biden the winner overall.
 Biden won Arizona by 10,475 votes out of nearly 3.4 million cast.

-The call angered many Fox News Channel’s fans.
-In its wake, conservative broadcaster Newsmax, which has featured featured many of the personalities backed Trump’s questioning of the election results, saw a sharp viewership increase.
+The call angered many Fox News Channel fans.
+In its wake, conservative broadcaster Newsmax, which has featured many of the personalities who backed Trump’s questioning of the election results, saw a sharp viewership increase.

 Fox’s ratings have dipped as a result, and the network recently announced lineup changes that most prominently added a new opinion show in the early evening.